 Bell Slip

 Bell Slip is the next stop.
 A quieter spot south of Wilkeson Pointe, Bell Slip offers peaceful glances of the waterfront and natural flora and fauna.
 One of its more hidden features is Hammock Grove, a small section overlooking the waterfront with a collection of public hammocks.
-After a year of construction, Bell Slip reopens in 2024 with several key amenities and improvements, including a public restroom, additional parking, a shaded seating area, closer waterfront access and refurbished pathways.
+After a year of construction, Bell Slip reopened in 2024 with new and improved amenities.
+These include a public restroom, additional parking, upgraded pathways for biking, roller skating, skateboarding and walking, a shaded seating area and closer waterfront access.
+Fishing is also permitted in sanctioned areas.

 Lakeside Complex

-Further south is the Lakeside Complex, which includes a bike park, food truck plaza and events lawn.
+Further south is the Lakeside Complex, a relaxing green space for the public to enjoy.
+Picnic tables are located conveniently around the complex.
+This space also includes a bike park, food truck plaza and events lawn.
 The bike park has three mountain bike tracks, a pump track, a skills track and a tot track for kids.
 Bikers of all ages and skill levels are welcome to use the tracks they are comfortable with and may either rent a bike or bring their own.

 Terminal B

 Terminal B is the Outer Harbor’s newest development and one of its most exciting.
 This 100,000-square-foot open-air event center brings another outdoor concert venue to Buffalo.
-The canopied stage and sloped law next to the water are sure to set the stage for some of the best shows in the city.
+The canopied stage and sloped lawn next to the water are sure to set the stage for some of the best shows in the city.
+Event attendees can park at the venue in designated lots or park for free along Fuhrmann Boulevard.